udacity/fend-webpack-content/STEP-5.md

 From what I have seen, option 2 is a bit more common.
 And that is the way we’ll go.

-Go ahead a rename the webpack config file we have to webpack.dev.js and create a new one, also at root, called webpack.prod.js.
+Go ahead and rename the webpack config file we have to `webpack.dev.js` and create a new one, also at root, called `webpack.prod.js`.

 Add the correct mode flag to each one: